 Set is used to assign values to the positional parameters.

-\$set welc ome to Unix
+\$set welcome to Unix

-The do-no othing(:)Command
+The do-nothing(:)Command

-\(\begin{aligned} & \text{expr 8 - } \\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ :12/4'
+It is a null command.

+but modern scr In some older shell scripts, colon was used at the start of a line to introduce acomment, ripts uses # now.

+expr:

+The expr command evaluates its arguments as an expression:

+\$ expr 8 + 6 The only commune of manner to disjoint in the only control.

+$x=\exp 12/4$

+\$ echo \$x3

+φ συπο φπ ο

+export:

-export: There is a way to make the value of a variable known to a sub shell, and that's by exporting it with the export command.
+re is a way to make the value of a variable known to a sub shell, and that'sby exporting it

+the export command.
 The format of this command is

+The empore communes the following section commune to

-export va riables
+export variables s

-riables is the list of variable names that you want exported.
-For any sub shells that get executed point on, the value of the exported variables will be passed down to the sub shell.
+where variables is the list of variable names that you want exported.
+For any sub shells that get executed

+from that point on, the value of the exported variables will be passed down to the sub shell.

 eval:

+evai.

-eval scan s the command line twice before executing it.
+eval scans the c command line twice before executing it.
 General form for evalis eval command-line

+eval scans the command line twice before executing it.
+General form for evans eval command-line

 Eg:

 \$ cat last

 eval echo \\$\$#

+ζναι σειίο (φφιι

-\$ last one two three fourfour
+\$ last one two t hree fourfour

-\${n}
+\$ {n}

-ly more than nine arguments to a program, u cannot access the tenth and greater arguments with and so on.
+If u supply more than nine arguments to a program, u cannot access the tenth and greater arguments with

+\$10, \$11, and s O OII.

-\${n} mus \${n} must be used.
+\${n} must be used.
 So to directly access argument 10, you must write